7 - Wiek keuze

 Article.
 Application

-Flat blade, reinforced.
+Flat wing, reinforced.

 Wick 3 x 4 Immersion candles ø 10-20 mm - Casting molds ø up to 20 mm